 The basic premise of this work is that traditional sharpness and noise metrics are insufficient to directly predict object and edge detection performance, and hence are poor predictors of Machine Vision/Artificial Intelligence system performance.
-And they provide no insight into how to design image processing for optimum performance.
+Also, they provide no insight into how to design image processing for optimum performance.
 The new metrics and techniques described here are intended to accomplish this.
 They include

-- 1. Two methods for measuring camera noise from slanted edges- spatially dependent noise, $\sigma_s(x)$, from the edge variance method, and the noise power spectrum, NPS(f), from the noise image method. - 2.
-Techniques for calculating camera information capacity from the average signal and noise power from both methods. - A set of metrics for quantifying object and edge detection performance, primarily derived from the noise image method, including NPS(f), NEQ(f), C{NEQ}, SNRi, and Edge SNRi. - 4.
-A technique for designing matched filters for optimizing detection performance, based on a tradeoff between maximizing SNRi and Edge SNRi and minimizing interference from nearby objects. - 5.
+- 1. Methods for measuring camera noise from slanted edges- an initial method for measuring spatially dependent noise, $N(x) = \sigma_s^2(x)$, from the edge variance method, and more accurate method using the noise power spectrum, NPS(f), from the noise image method.
+The latter method is more accurate, but applies only to minimally or uniformly processed images. - 2.
+Techniques for calculating camera information capacity from the signal and noise power from both methods.

+- A set of metrics for quantifying object and edge detection performance, derived from the noise image method, including NPS(f), NEQ(f), C{NEQ}, SNRi, and Edge Location σ. - 4.
+A technique for designing matched filters for optimizing detection performance, based on a tradeoff between optimizing SNRi and Edge Location σ and minimizing interference from nearby objects. - 5.
 Note that the equations for the information metrics and matched filters all contain the equation kernel, $K(f) = SFR^2(f)/NPS(f)$.
 This unifies the results from the noise image method.